Anomaly in the differential cross sections at 13 TeV: Conclusion

+In \cite{1812.04732} the TOTEM Collaboration notes that the two combined TOTEM results yield $\sigma_{tot} = 110.5 \pm 2.4$ mb.
+It means that our model calculations (see Table 4) differ by two $\sigma_{errTOTEM}$ for the case with large additional normalization and by one $\sigma_{errTOTEM}$ for the case where the additional normalization is fixed by unity.
+Note that in the model calculations only statistical errors were used.

-Of course, we can not excluded the case that the real experimental normalization reaches essentially large values than taken into account by the TOTEM Collaboration.
-However, for a small momentum transfer it is a very unlikely case, as practically in all existing experiments on the measure of the differential cross sections at the small momentum transfer systematic errors do not exceed a few percent.
+Of course, we can not exclude the case that the real experimental normalization reaches essentially larger values than taken into account by the TOTEM Collaboration.
+However, for a small momentum transfer it is a very unlikely case, as practically in all existing experiments on measurement of the differential cross sections at the small momentum transfer systematic errors do not exceed a few percent.